cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 ## Integration tests

 You can reuse the setup you prepared in the previous section.
-There is an added difficulty: because you send transactions, your tests need access to keys and tokens.
+However, there is an added difficulty: because you send transactions, your tests need access to keys and tokens.
 How do you provide them in a testing context?

 ### Key preparation